joyanujoy/twitter-graph/README.md

 Due to API restrictions it can make only ~15 API calls per 15 minutes to retrieve friend/ids.
 It will need a few hours to run against a popular twitter account. e.g 1.5 hours to extract my network from a friend list of 100.

 * Output is a json file graph.json in the below format.
-See the sample file in repository
+See the sample file in repository.
+Degree is the indegree of a graph node .ie the number of followers within the network.
  *
    ` {`
     `    "nodes" : [  `